biocross/swiftier/_posts/2019-10-17-announcing-cocoapods-pod-merge.md

 If your app uses a lot of external dependencies in the form of cocoapods, and you’d like improve your app startup performance, I have good news for you!

-The pre-main time of apps (especially the dylib load time) can get especially high if you app uses a lot of cocoapods, and you use the use_frameworks directive in your Podfile, which links your pods dynamically.
+The pre-main time of apps (especially the dylib load time) can get especially high if you app uses a lot of cocoapods, and you use the `use_frameworks` directive in your Podfile, linking your pods dynamically.
 These dynamically linked pods are then loaded one by one on app’s startup, slowing it down considerably.

-If you’ve watched Apple’s 2016 WWDC talk [Optimizing App Startup Time](https://developer.apple.com/videos/play/wwdc2016/406), you might have noticed this slide, where Apple recommends you to merge you dynamic frameworks.
+If you’ve watched Apple’s 2016 WWDC talk [Optimizing App Startup Time](https://developer.apple.com/videos/play/wwdc2016/406), you might have noticed this slide, where Apple recommends you to merge your dynamic frameworks.

 <img src="{{site.url}}/assets/posts/pod_merge/apple_dylib_merged.png" alt="MergeFile" style="zoom:50%;" />

 I’m delighted to announce a cocoapods plugin to do just that!
-Introducing *cocoapods-pod-merge*.
+Introducing [_cocoapods-pod-merge_](https://github.com/grab/cocoapods-pod-merge).
+Here's what it does:

 ### Merges your pods based on a MergeFile
 The plugin introduces a new file to your workflow, the MergeFile:

 <img src="{{site.url}}/assets/posts/pod_merge/mergefile.png" alt="MergeFile" style="zoom:72%;" />

-You define groups of pod you want to merge, and add pods to group just like you’d would to a Podfile.
-Pods inside the group are merged automatically when you run pod install!
+You define groups of pods you want to merge, and add pods to group just like you would to a Podfile.
+Pods inside the group are merged automatically when you run `pod install`!

-### Keeps logical separation between merged pods using C modulemaps

-Even after merging the pods, the plugin automatically creates a C modulemap for the merged pod, helping you still import the merged pods individually!
-Yay for no import pollution!
-(Not available for Swift Pods)

 ### Can merge both Swift & Objective-C Pods